 What is the accommodation like?

 Every situation differs.
 We stayed in a basic hut with a mattress and a mosquito net during our first experience.
 Another time, we stayed in a beautiful private bungalow.
-A majority of the places we slept are comfortable private rooms in somebody’s home.
+We even slept in an awesome converted school bus and a caravan in central Australia.
+A majority of the places we slept are comfortable private rooms in somebody’s home, but sometimes we had a separate apartment all to ourselves.
 The host should be clear about your sleeping arrangements in the profile.

 What are the benefits?